Lecture 05: Probability and Statistical Inference

 Lecture 5: Conducting the Two-Sample T-Test

-Now we can compare the mean pine needle lengths between windward and leeward sides.
+Now we can compare the mean needle lengths between shady and sunny sides.

-Ho: μ₁ = μ₂ (The mean needle lengths are equal)
+Ho: μ₁ = μ₂ (The needle lengths do not differ)

-Ha: μ₁ ≠ μ₂ (The mean needle lengths are different)
+Ha: μ₁ ≠ μ₂ (The mean needle lengths differ - direction is not specified)

 Deciding between: